bea03/reducer-todo/README.md

 ### STEP 1 - Build a simple reducer and initial state

-- In a folder called `reducers` add a reducer file and build out a simple reducer with just a default return for now
+- x In a folder called `reducers` add a reducer file and build out a simple reducer with just a default return for now
 - In the same file, build your initial state object that has a list of todos with the following shape:

 ```js